 Here’s what a man really likes in woman’s dress: Vintage ideas of beauty from 1912

 And there’s the question.
 What are men supposed to know about such things?
 Apparently nothing!
 And yet they do, although very often their knowledge is so vague that they are incapable of expressing it intelligently.

 That man is a rarity who is acquainted with the mysteries of a bodice or the possibilities of a pleat.
-The average men in criticising a woman’s attire reasons entirely by instinct; he does or does not like a thing — why, he cannot say.
+The average man in criticizing a woman’s attire reasons entirely by instinct; he does or does not like a thing — why, he cannot say.
 Women recognize this fact, and are not slow in resenting a man’s criticism of their dressing.

 But women dress mostly to please men, and they are certainly lending substance and color to their reputation for inconsistency when they reject man’s criticism of their apparel on the ground of his ignorance of “technicalities.”
 What does such ignorance matter if he is pleased or displeased?